Reservoir Safety Reform Programme Information Page

 4. We commissioned the Institution of Civil Engineers to review how we safeguard the future supply of reservoir engineersThe report was published in February 2023.
 The recommendations made in the report will be taken forward alongside the reform programme.

-5. We are driving forward progress against the other recommendations from the independent reservoir safety review and plan to consult further in the coming year.
+5. We are driving forward progress against the other recommendations from the Independent Reservoir Safety Review and plan a formal consultation in 2025.

 Devolved administrations

-Reservoir safety policy is devolved.
-The reform programme is focussed on England.
-The devolved administrations will decide whether and how to implement changes in their countries.
-We are working closely with the devolved administrations to share knowledge and help ensure a coherent approach to reservoir regulation across the UK.
+The devolved administrations for Scotland and Northern Ireland are responsible for any reforms in their countries.
+We are working closely with all the devolved administrations to share knowledge and help ensure a coherent approach to reservoir regulation across the UK.

 Key reforms